 This dream team is making meaningful conversations happen and putting empathy and education into action.
 I couldn’t be more proud and thankful to work with such exceptional people.

 And why The Courage Collective?
 Well, I believe in Courage.
 I believe it’s a transcendent idea.
 I believe that anyone who has ever moved or impacted the world in a significant way had to embody courage and become the dream they believed in.

-And if we’re going to see meaningful change and transformation in my lifetime, I’m convinced it will require courage as well.
+And, meaningful change and transformation require courage.
 Above all, though, the thing I love most about courage is that it’s always relevant — whether you’re young or old, whether that moment is simple or heroic, courage is always an option.